apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/mappings-for-resource-resolution.md

 While an alias can provide a variation for a resource name, a vanity path can provide an alternative path for a resource.
 The following properties can be set on a resource:

 * `sling:vanityPath` &ndash; This property when set on any resource defines an alternative path to address the resource.
-* `sling:redirect` &ndash; This property when set on a resource with a vanity path causes a redirect response to be sent to the client, which causes the client to send in a new request with the modified location.
-The value of this property is applied to the actual request and sent back as the value of `Location` response header.
+* `sling:redirect` &ndash; This boolean property when set to `true` on a resource with a vanity path causes a redirect response to be sent to the client, which causes the client to send in a new request with the modified location.
+The value of the `sling:vanitaPath` property is applied to the actual request and sent back as the value of the `Location` response header.
 * `sling:redirectStatus` &ndash; This property defines the HTTP status code sent to the client with the `sling:redirect` response.
 If this property is not set, it defaults to 302 (Found).
 Other status codes supported are 300 (Multiple Choices), 301 (Moved Permanently), 303 (See Other), and 307 (Temporary Redirect).
 * `sling:vanityOrder` &ndash; It might happen that several resources in the resource tree specify the same vanity path.
 In that case the one with the highest order is used.
 This property can be used to set such an order.